-During the summer of 2022, the students will need to complete an assignment in each core Cambridge course.
-There is a book to read in English, a one page paper to write for History, introductory activity for first unit in Combined Science, and a review of algebraic concepts for Mathematics.
-The assignments will be given to the students during the Class of 2026 meeting in May.
+During the summer of 2023, the students will need to complete an assignment in each core Cambridge course.
+There is a book to read in English, a one-page paper to write for History, introductory activity for first unit in Combined Science, and a review of algebraic concepts for Mathematics.
+Information will be emailed to students in the spring.